gracenak/freelance_app/README.md

     <li> Sqlite database
     <li> ActiveRecord
     <li> RESTful routes and Nested routes
-    <l1> Sessions
+    <li> Sessions
     <li> Signup/Login/Logout
-    <l1> Omniauth gems for login via Google
+    <li> Omniauth gems for login via Google
     <li> ORM - Object Relational Mapping between Models
-        - belongs_to
+        <ol> belongs_to
-        - has_many
+        <ol>has_many
-        - has_many :through
+        <ol>has_many :through
-        - many to many
+        <ol>many-to-many
-    <l1> CRUD functionality:
+    <li> CRUD functionality:
-        - Create
+        <ol>Create
-        - Read
+        <ol>Read
-        - Update
+        <ol>Update
-        - Delete
+        <ol>Delete
     <li> One class level Active Record Scope methods
     <li> Helper methods to protect the views of the current_user.
-Only the logged_in user should be allowed to create, read, update, and delete their own gigs and user profile.
+Only the logged_in user should be allowed to create, update, and delete their own gigs and user profile.
     <li> Helper methods and partials to limit logic in views and the controllers
     <li> Validations
-        - uniqueness of a user's login attributes
+        <ol>uniqueness of a user's login attributes
-        - input to protect from bad data being persisted into the database
+        <ol>presence and other custom validations to protect from bad or repetetive data from being persisted into the database
-    <li> Flash messages to display validation failures with error messages, and flash success messages to validate successful signup, logout, as well as successful creation and update of a gig.
+    <li> Flash messages to display validation error messages, and flash success messages to validate successful creation, edits, and deletion of gigs.
 </ul>

 <h2>Install Instructions</h2>